 Why have you decided to run for office?

-What do you think are the three biggest issues the city faces and how would you address them?
+What do you think are the three biggest issues facing the city, and in 30 seconds or less, how would you address them?

-What do you think are the best and worst issues the current city council has made?
+What do you think are the best and worst decisions the current city council has made?

 What do you think is the most important issue facing your district and how would you address it?

-What do you think the city should do to house its public safety functions?
+How do you think the city should house its public safety functions?

 How do you feel about impact fees?

-What are your ideas for public transportation in Raleigh?
+What ideas do you have for public transportation in Raleigh?

 How do you think the city should plan to meet its future water needs?

-The city has been given a million dollars to do anything it wishes.
+So the city has been given a million dollars to do whatever it wishes.
 What do you think the money should go to?